-Superintendents are responsible for:
+Superintendents of Schools and System Portfolios are responsible for:

 - Ensuring principals/vice-principals, supervisors and managers are consistent with the application of this Administrative Procedure. - Ensuring that all employees for whom they have supervisory responsibility are aware of the requirements under this Administrative Procedure.